ea-tel/detel-book/_chapters/chapters/methodologies/sys-lit-review.md

 * **Systematic review protocol:** a plan that describes the conduct of a proposed systematic literature review.

 ## Systematic Literature Review-Process
-This section first provides an overview of the phases (see also Fig 1: Xiao & Watson, 2019 diagram) involved in conducting a systematic literature review and then focuses on each phase with a brief explanation and examples.
+This section first provides an overview of the phases (see also Fig 1: Xiao & Watson diagram {% cite Xiao %}) involved in conducting a systematic literature review and then focuses on each phase with a brief explanation and examples.

   * Planning the SLR:
     * Identify the need for a systematic review